20steps/bricks-deploy/README.markdown

 2. Run the setup task:

     ```sh
-    git deploy setup -r "production"
+    git deploy setup -r "production" --stage "live" --color "twentysteps"
     ```

-    This will initialize the remote git repository in the deploy directory (`/apps/mynewapp` in the above example) and install the remote git hook.
+    This will initialize the remote git repository in the deploy directory (`/apps/mynewapp` in the above example), install the remote git hook and output the string "live" in app/config/stage and "twentysteps" in app/config/color.

 3. Run the init task: